 Great Vessel Injury

-Great vessels include the aorta, vena cava and pulmonary trunk.
-Patients present with unstable and hypotensive with minimal improvement in blood pressure on fluid challenge.
+The great vessels include the aorta, vena cava and pulmonary trunk.
+Patients present unstable and hypotensive with minimal improvement in blood pressure after IV fluid challenge.
 Most patients present in frank hypovolemic shock.
-Physical findings suspicions for great vessel injuries include an expanding hematoma, acute superior vena cava syndrome, hematoma compressing trachea.
-Diagnosis is primarily clinical.
-If patient is stable enough for advanced imaging, a CTA or Angiography are helpful, however most patients are unstable and need emergent surgical intervention (OR thoracotomy).
+Physical findings suspicions for great vessel injuries include an expanding hematoma, acute superior vena cava syndrome, or a hematoma compressing the trachea.
+The diagnosis is primarily clinical.
+If the patient is stable enough for advanced imaging, a CTA or Angiography are helpful, however most patients are too unstable for imaging.
 Treatment consists of initial fluid resuscitation followed by transfusion of packed RBC.
 Emergent surgical repair of the injury in the OR setting is required.

 Traumatic Arrest Secondary to Penetrating Chest Trauma